 Dr Erich Ettlinger, Senior Project Manager at Linde, adds: ”The decision to appoint Hertel for this project was based upon our previous experience of working with them and knowing they could perform to a high technical standard.”

 The management team had a great deal of experience of working on similar large projects in the past and a project team was based permanently on site in Norway.
 They were able to utilise Hertel’s multi-disciplinary network, as well as their knowledge of the processes that needed to take place, to enlist technical expertise from across Europe.

-A specialist team from Lithuania, for example, was brought in to work on insulation as they had experience of working in LNG plants in very cold environments.
+A specialist team from Hertel Lithuania was brought in to work on insulation as they had experience of working in LNG plants in very cold environments.
 This cross-border working was co-ordinated internally at Hertel to ensure delivery to time and budget.

 Hertel co-ordinated employee movement to ensure there was always sufficient expertise on site.
 Norwegian law stated that no employee could work more than a maximum of 46 hours a week on average.
 To ensure work progressed as quickly as possible, Hertel staff worked three weeks on, one week off on a rotation basis.

 At its peak, up to 180 committed, highly motivated and well-skilled employees worked on the project to ensure its high quality implementation.
 Drawing on Hertel’s ability to bring in a range of expertise and skills efficiently, the project was completed within budget.
-All key turnover dates were met, ready for commissioning to start in May 2010.
+All key turnover dates were met, ready for commissioning that started in May 2010.